 - Dryers: 30 minutes to one hour.

-Tips for Working Remotely: Stick to Your Schedule
+Stick to Your Schedule

 If your company requires you to punch a digital time clock, sticking to a schedule shouldn’t be a challenge since you have set online hours.
 If you’re paid hourly, it’s likely your company does require you to clock in while you’re working remotely.

-For salaried individuals who either don’t work set hours or who aren’t required to prove that they were working during their scheduled hours with time clock software, it can be especially easy to allow your distractions to get the best of you.
+For salaried individuals who either don’t work set hours or who aren’t required to prove that they were working during their scheduled hours with time clock software, it can be especially easy to allow distractions to get the best of you.
 We’ll get to reducing distractions next.

 You may be sleeping in a little longer since you don’t have to get up early in order to commute to work, too.
 Sleeping in a little bit can help us feel more well-rested, and therefore more focused.
 But be sure to give yourself enough time to get mentally prepared for several hours of online meetings and spreadsheets.

-An added benefit to working at home is not having to get buttoned-up or put on a uniform before heading out the door.
+An added benefit to working at home is not having to get buttoned up or put on a uniform before heading out the door.
 But that also doesn’t mean that it’s a good idea to sit around in your pajamas all day, either.

 Working in your jammies can make you feel extra lazy or tired because your brain associates your pajamas with going to sleep.
 Getting ready in the morning helps signal to our brains that it’s time to get up and get going.
 So even though you’re not actually going into the office, ditch the pj’s for sweats and a comfy tee-shirt.